- Crunching the Numbers

 This is an appealing time for retailers to establish a presence ahead of the holiday season.
 The Back to School shopping season is America’s second-largest retail event, trailing only Black Friday.
 However, this year could be the most profitable yet.

-Parents, students, and teachers all over the world are looking forward to returning to in-person classes.
+Parents, students, and teachers worldwide look forward to returning to in-person classes.
 This means that creative back-to-school campaigns provide a massive opportunity for brands to increase brand awareness and drive sales.

 Potential revenue growth means more competition for eCommerce marketers and shifting consumer trends, with parents focusing on necessities and looking for the best deals.
 This is especially true in light of COVID-19, which has increased spending for many families as their children require more electronic devices to study from home.